-Whilst the pandemic meant that external entertainers could not be invited into the home the in-house activities co-ordinator was able to provide daily entertainment for the residents, providing support for their mental and social well-being.
+The activities co-ordinator was able to provide daily entertainment for the residents, providing support for their mental and social well-being.
 During this time things such as indoor bowls, armchair aerobics, quizzes, games, craft sessions, movie nights, walking club and baking were regularly held.
+Additionally the practice of engaging external entertainers has been renewed.

-There were no opportunities to hold the usual fund raising events such as summer fêtes or Christmas parties but the staff did hold a few fundraising events which were supported virtually by friends, families and colleagues.
+There have been opportunities to hold the usual fund raising events such as summer fêtes and Christmas parties, which have been supported by friends, families and colleagues.